-- 4. Lack of a supplier code of conduct - 9.
-Lack of a human rights policy
+- 9. Lack of a human rights policy

+- Sovereign mandatory indicators

-- 15. GHG intensity - 16.
-Investee countries subject to social violations
+- 15. GHG intensity

+- 16. Investee countries subject to social violations

-More detailed information on the manner in which principal adverse impacts on sustainability factors are considered can be found in the BNP PARIBAS ASSET MANAGEMENT SFDR disclosure statement: sustainability risk integration and Principal Adverse Impacts considerations.
+More detailed information on the manner in which principal adverse impacts on sustainability factors are considered can be found in the BNP PARIBAS ASSET MANAGEMENT SFDR disclosure statement: sustainability risk integration and Principal Adverse Impacts considerations